 Project directors must complete an evaluation of the students at the end of an academic term using the standard student evaluation form.
 The form should be received by the Randall Research Scholars Director on the first business day following the student’s final examination.

-The deadline for submitting a research project proposals to be considered for the current semester is the Friday after classes begin for both Fall and Spring semesters.
+We encourage submission of project proposals by Monday, August 7, 2023, for priority consideration.
+The final deadline for submitting research project proposals for Fall 2023 is Friday, August 18, 2023.
 However, project proposals can be submitted throughout the year, but may not be considered until the beginning of a semester.
-Project proposals should be submitted to email@example.com.
-Please do not hesitate to contact Dr. Jeff Gray, Randall Research Scholars Director, at firstname.lastname@example.org or 348-5029 with any questions.
+Please do not hesitate to contact Jeff Gray, Randall Research Scholars Director, at firstname.lastname@example.org or 348-5029 with any questions.